kerk1v/selfhosting-public-dynamic-ip/README.md

 ## The problem:

-You have a load of services running on your Homeserver or Homelab?
-You have a decent Internet connection with high bandwidth but your ISP doesn't give you a static IP address, so you're either stuck with a dynamic IP.
+You have some services running on your Homeserver or Homelab?
+You have a decent Internet connection with high bandwidth but your ISP doesn't give you a static IP address, so you're either stuck with a dynamic IP and an DynDNS-like service.
 Or even worse, your ISP uses CGNAT (Carrier Grade Network Address Translation) so you don't have a public, routable IP address at all?

+Here in Spain we heve pretty decent fibre connections, 1Gbit/s symmetrical is quite frequent, 300/300Mbit/s is considered low-end, I have 10/10Gbit/s (with net data rates around 8Gbit/s) from DIGI, but a fixed IP is either not available or costs more money than the solution explained here.
+It would be shame let so much bandwidth go to waste.
+You could even host a small personal website or blog at home.
+All this is possible with this solution.

+You might ask, I can use Dynamic DNS and Port forwarding, why shouldn't I do that?
+Well, this opens a portion, however small it could be of your home network to the Internet.
+Misconfigure it, and you might expose the wrong PC or some vulnerable part of your network.
+The proposed solution exposes only the machine at home you specifically choose, so you can put "public" apps on that machine, and keep the rest of your home network locked and reasonably secure.

 Fear no more, as you can make your services - and only the ones you chose - available from the internet for a handful of €uros a month.
-With automatic SSL/HTTPS as a bonus, and
+With automatic SSL/HTTPS with Acme / LetsEncrypt as a bonus.

 ## What do I need?